 - Monmouth to Chepstow (skipped last mile) (★★★☆☆)

-A walk that follows the path of Offa's Dyke - generally along the England-Wales border with a lot of hills to overcome, but lovely views out across the countryside if the weather allows.
-Plus, as it is Wales, there are plenty of castles along the way.
-Organizing the trip can be hard as bits are remote, but if you extend a bit to meet up with more convenient spots such as Abergavenny you can make it easier.
+A walk that follows the path of Offa's Dyke - generally along the England-Wales border.
+The trail has a lot of hills to overcome, but lovely views out across the countryside if the weather allows (sometimes you just get great views of clouds).
+As it is along the edge of Wales there are plenty of castles along the way.
+Organizing the trip can be hard as bits are remote, but if you extend a bit to meet up with more convenient spots such as Abergavenny you can make it easier to do in sections.

 - Edale to Marsden (planned in the future)